 Sales and marketing alignment using sales closing ratio

 The sales closing ratio represents a key point of intersection between sales and marketing.
-Marketing is tasked with attracting quality leads, while sales is tasked with qualifying and closing prospects.
+Marketing is tasked with attracting quality leads, while sales are tasked with qualifying and closing prospects.
 Conversion rates are the language by which sales and marketing communicate.

 By aligning around sales closing ratios, both teams can work towards the same target.
 Instead of a fragmented view of the universe, sales and marketing are both focused on quality.